AntociM/Project-4/Testing.md

 - User is not allowed to **cancel** his booking more than two days before the booked date, is not permitted to change service type once the booking is done, and is not allowed to edit an old booking (past current date).

-- The **surface_sqm* field from the SignUp Form is not allowing the user to add negative values.
+- The **surface_sqm** field from the SignUp Form is not allowing the user to add negative values.
 This is one of the bugs documented in GitHub issues.
 The solution was adding MinValueValidator, and this field validates values between 20 and 500 sqm.

+### Bugs